-Fully completed and stamped wheels can be redeemed at the local Hell Pizza.
-They have been given an example of what our pizza wheel will look like completed.
+Fully completed and stamped wheels can be redeemed at the local HELL Pizza store.
+They have been given an example of what our pizza wheel will look like when completed.

-NB: We need your help policing the wheels as we don't want anyone to take advantage of the generosity of Hell Pizza.
-The rules sheet on page 3 of this document will help you run the challenge.
+NB: We need your help policing the wheels as we don't want anyone to take advantage of the generosity of HELL Pizza.
+The rules in Step 4 will help you run the challenge.
 Thank you for your consideration.